anshulmall06/AI-Based-Crop-Disease-Detection/README.md

 # ⚠️ Limitations

-## ⚠️ Limitations

-* The model performance depends on the quality and distribution of the training dataset.
-Some crop classes may have more training samples than others, which can cause the model to perform better on those classes.
+- The model performance depends on the quality, diversity, and balance of the training dataset.
+Classes with more training samples may achieve better recognition compared to classes with fewer samples.

-* Predictions may vary for images with poor lighting, complex backgrounds, unclear leaf patterns, or images from unseen crop varieties.
+- Predictions may vary for images with poor lighting, complex backgrounds, unclear leaf patterns, or images from unseen crop varieties.

-* The current model supports only the crop and disease classes included in the training dataset.
+- The current model supports only the crop and disease classes included in the training dataset.
 It may not accurately identify diseases from unsupported crops.

-* Future improvements include expanding the dataset, applying class balancing techniques, adding more crop categories, and improving model accuracy through advanced training strategies.
+- Future improvements include expanding the dataset, applying class balancing techniques, adding more crop categories, and improving model accuracy through advanced training strategies.